 How to Supercharge B2B Payments With Digital Transformation

-Going warp speed also applies to step 4, setting up payment.
-That’s an area where many companies are still far behind.
-Roughly half of businesses in the US currently lack an electronic B2B payments solution, according to market researcher Ardent Partners, yet it’s encouraging that another 24% aim to implement one in the coming year or two.
+Going warp speed also applies to step 4 or setting up payment.
+This is unfortunately an area where many companies are still far behind, risking their suppliers (as much of an asset to the business as anything else).
+According to market researcher Ardent Partners, roughly half of businesses in the US currently lack an electronic B2B payments solution.
+However it’s encouraging that another 24% aim to implement one in the coming year or two.

 Yooz already has full payment automation.
 Vendors can be onboarded with a single email address and a one-click process to choose their preferred payment method.
 AP teams only set up the schedule and our platform handles the rest.
 Even better, using a virtual credit card improves the audit trail, boosts security and generates cash-back for every invoice paid.

 Last but not least is step 5, exporting all relevant information to your company’s financial or ERP system.
-Yooz supports more than 250 of them, providing an unprecedented level of transparency and visibility that benefits the entire business, up the C-suite.
+Yooz already supports more than 250 of these, providing an unprecedented level of transparency and visibility that benefits the entire business all the way up to the C-suite.

-That’s why digital transformation from purchase to pay is a must.
+These are just some of the reasons why digital transformation from purchase to pay is a must.
 It slashes costs, creates savings and new revenue streams, and puts financial intelligence at your fingertips.
-How and how fast invoices are paid can make a crucial difference for staying in business and staying competitive.
+After all, how and how fast invoices are paid can make a crucial difference for staying in business and staying competitive.